 Any individual or company can apply for any license through the respective NTRC in each country.

 IS THERE A LICENCE FOR USE OF RADIO SPECTRUM?

 Any service requiring the use of radio spectrum must be granted a frequency authorisation by ECTEL.

 WHAT DOES ISP MEAN?

 ISP stands for internet service provider.
-An ISP is a company that provides your internet connection, enabling you to connect to the world wide web.
+An ISP is a company that provides your internet connection, enabling you to go online.